LyleGroome/hello-world/README.md

 # hello-world
-Starter repo for testing GIT
+This is a test of my GIT repository